freevo/kaa-base/doc/async/coroutines.rst

 A function or method is designated a coroutine by using the @kaa.coroutine decorator.
-A coroutine allows a larger tasks to be broken down into smaller ones by yielding control back to the "scheduler" (the main loop), implementing a kind of cooperative multitasking.
+A coroutine allows a larger tasks to be broken down into smaller ones by yielding control back to the "scheduler" (the notifier), implementing a kind of cooperative multitasking.
 More usefully, coroutines can yield at points where they may otherwise block on resources (e.g. disk or network), and when the resource becomes available, the coroutine resumes where it left off.